Aston Martin returns to Le Mans 24 Hours race

 "It's very much a business-driven decision", says Sam Corke, global brand manager for Gulf Oil International.

-"The added coverage and awareness you get from a brand winning obviously helps the brand perception."'Ups and downs'
+"The added coverage and awareness you get from a brand winning obviously helps the brand perception."

 But what if the brand is not winning?